MarcoMuellner/soccerbot/README.md

 If you want to run it in production mode, it is strongly recommended to add it as a systemctl job.

+## Acknowledgments

+Special thanks to @Nascimento#3578 and the [football](https://discord.gg/wKhSQEt) discord server, who gave a huge amount of input, helped with development and provided me with most of the ideas implemented in this bot.